Social and Emotional Learning

 Each of these skills is taught through 4 anchor tools.
 The Charter, The Mood Metre, The Meta Moment and The Blueprint.

-At Heber we have 3 qualified Mental Health First Aiders (MHFA).
+At Heber we have two qualified Mental Health First Aiders (MHFA).
 Their role is to be a point of contact for a young person who may be experiencing a mental health issue or emotional distress.
 The Mental Health First Aiders give a young person the chance to open up about their mental health - they are often the first step to seeking support.
-The MHFA at Heber are Mr Spence, Ms Bassett and Mrs Jefford.
+The MHFA at Heber are Mr Aziaya and Mrs Jefford.